sanjibsinha/php-spl-more/README.md

-# PHP-SPL-BOOK-Chapter-Five
+# PHP-SPL-BOOK

 I've started writing a book on Standard PHP Library.

-This code snippet includes everything I've used in chapter five.
+## I've used this code snippet for the book
+### You'll get every chapters here

 - [You'll get the book](https://leanpub.com/php8standardlibrary)